Get 80% off your plan for your first 3 months*

 Review data regularly

-When you understand revenue, you can run a successful business.
-From calculating your earnings to tracking trends, revenue data guides your strategy and decisions.
+Understanding revenue is the first step toward running a stronger business.
+From calculating your earnings to spotting trends, revenue data guides your strategy and gives you the clarity to act.

 FAQs on revenue

-Here are answers to common questions about revenue.
+Here are answers to frequently asked questions about revenue.

 What is a simple definition of revenue?

-Revenue is the money your business earns from sales before any costs are subtracted.
+Revenue is the total money your business earns from selling products or services before any costs are subtracted.
+It appears first on your income statement, where it anchors your overall financial performance.

 What does revenue tell you about your business?

 Revenue shows your earning power and market demand.
-Tracking revenue over time reveals growth trends, seasonal patterns, and which products or services perform best.
+Tracking it over time reveals growth trends, seasonal patterns, and which products or services perform best.

 How is revenue different from sales?

-Revenue and sales are often used interchangeably.
-Revenue is the broader term for all business income, while sales typically refers specifically to income from selling goods and services.
+Revenue and sales are often used interchangeably, but revenue is the broader term.
+Sales refers specifically to income from selling goods and services, while revenue also includes non-operating income like interest or rental earnings.

 Can a business have revenue but no profit?